Rayzhangzirui/math10fa24/_sources/final_project_instruction.md

 ## Submission
 * Due date: 11:59pm, Wednesday of the Finals Week.
 * Before making the submission, Restart kernel>Run all to make sure there is no error.
-* Submit .ipynb and .pdf file to Canvas>Assignments>Final Project.
+* Submit .ipynb to Gradescope
 * Format: the first cell of the notebook should be a markdown cell with the following format:
 ```
 # [Title]